MusannaGalib/AtomProNet/README.md

 ```

-Options in lattice.py for 2D and 3D strains:
+Options in lattice.py for 2D and 3D strains: (mianly required for data-extrantion from lattice.py)

 ```python
 # change the index_line in 'lattice.py': 2 for inplane/2D strains; 3 for hydrostratic/3D strains